Closing Date: 28th May, 2026

 - Possess at least the first professional law degree (LL.B. or J.D.) from a law school accredited by the American Bar Association; AND

-- Applicants must be an active member in good standing of the bar of a State, U.S. Commonwealth, U.S. territory, the District of Columbia, or the Commonwealth of Puerto Rico;
+- Applicants must be an active member in good standing of the bar of a State, U.S. Commonwealth, U.S. territory, the District of Columbia, or the Commonwealth of Puerto Rico.

-1 year of general professional legal experience
+1 year of general professional legal experience from any area of expertise

 GS-13 Experience Requirements: